Rendering Fat: How to Make Tallow, Lard and Schmaltz

 Step 3: Add to a crockpot

-Add the ground raw fat to a crockpot and cook on low (with the lid ajar) for 6-8 hours.
-We want super-low heat here to preserve the nutrients and reduce any potential oxidation.
+Add the ground-up raw fat to a crockpot and cook on low (with the lid ajar) for 6-8 hours.
+A super-low heat is ideal here to preserve the nutrients and reduce any potential oxidation.
 Keep an eye on it and stir occasionally.
+You can also use a large stockpot on the stove, but keep it on the lowest heat setting possible!

 Tallow slowly rendering down in a crockpot